Master of Psychology, M.Psy

 Areas of specialty treatments:

-Ms. Yen has several specialties, including assessment and treatment of conditions such as autism spectrum disorders, ADHD, learning disabilities, depression, anxiety disorders and other emotional disturbances.
+Ms. Yen has several specialties, including assessing and treating conditions such as autism spectrum disorders, ADHD, learning disabilities, depression, anxiety disorders, and other emotional disturbances.

 Ｍs.
 Yen received her Bachelor’s degree from Taiwan Normal University, China, in 2003.
 Three years later, she received her Master’s degree from Taiwan University, China, in clinical psychology.
 She completed her psychologist training in 2006 at the Psychiatric Department of Taiwan University Hospital, China, and completed her post-graduate training at Taipei Veterans General Hospital, China, in 2008, where she -developed expertise in managing conditions ranging from autism, ADHD, learning disabilities, selective mutism to other emotional disturbances.